 Before I get too far into this post, I wanted to tell you the exact kind of Tinnitus that I had before I figured out How To Heal My Tinnitus By Changing My Habits.

-My tinnitus was not a loud constant ringing in my ears, it was Pulsatile, which is a pounding noise with each heartbeat…still a huge pain in the r-ear, hee hee, but a little more manageable than some of the other forms.
+My tinnitus was not a loud constant ringing in my ears like most, it was Pulsatile, which is a pounding noise with each heartbeat…still a huge pain in the r-ear, hee hee, but a little more manageable than some of the other more annoying forms.

 Some days it wasn’t very bad, and other days the sound was so loud that I literally could not hear the person sitting next to me.

 When it was at its worst I remember thinking “how on earth do people live with this” but of course I was a busy mom, and put off going to the Doctor while trying to see what could be done on my own when I had time.

 Is what I kept asking myself… I am big on doing a little bit of research and doing some trial and error (only on things that are not life threatening) to see if I can’t figure out the cause myself and change my behavior whether it be a shift in diet, applying some common sense, changing products I’m using, or a combination of many things.

 Obviously I am no Doctor, and you should take my theories with a grain of salt and consult your own Doctor before you try anything.

 I just know that I have not had to suffer from tinnitus for years now (and I had it for two years), so the things that I did to solve my problem could just be the answer that someone else out there is looking for.

 After doing my own research on Tinnitus Remedies, here is what I did and why:

 I stopped taking NSAIDs on a regular basis.